CBLUEbenchmark/CBLUE/README.md

 **Notice: a few tasks have additional files, e.g. it includes 'category.xlsx' file in the CHIP-CTC task.**

-You can download Chinese pre-trained models according to your need (download urls are provided above).
+You can download Chinese pre-trained models according to your need (download URLs are provided above).
 With [Huggingface-Transformers](https://huggingface.co/) , the models above could be easily accessed and loaded.

 The reference directory: